 Invisalign braces use state-of-the-art technology including mouth scanners and 3D printing to create an accurate treatment plan.
 Even before your treatment begins, you'll be able to see a computer-generated image of how your teeth should look at the end.

-Treatment with Invisalign Full may take anywhere between 12 and 18 months.
-During this time, you’ll need to visit your dentist every 4-8 weeks to check how your teeth are responding and to order your next sets of aligners.
+Comprehensive treatment with Invisalign Full may take anywhere between 12 and 24 months.
+During this time, you'll need to visit your dentist every 4-8 weeks to check how your teeth are responding. and to order your next sets of aligners.

 Your dentist may fit small attachments to some of your teeth as part of your treatment.
 These help the braces adjust your teeth faster and more efficiently.
-For some people, the attachments are the most noticeable part of the braces.
+According to some people's Invisalign reviews, the attachments are the most noticeable part of the braces.

 The video below shows one patient's experience with Invisalign Full treatment that lasted 15 months:

 Not everyone is a suitable candidate for Invisalign treatment but around 90% of orthodontic patients can benefit from this aligner system.
 Are you one of that 90%?
 Find out with Invisalign's free Smile Assessment tool.
 It just takes two minutes to fill in some details about how your teeth look right now.

 If you're ready to go ahead with a consultation, it's easy to find your nearest Invisalign provider and book an appointment online.
 Or, if you are undecided and still wondering whether Invisalign would work for you, read our article: Does Invisalign work?